nchlswhttkr/website/content/resume.md

   </p>
 </div>

-- Built [MonPlan](https://monplan.apps.monash.edu/) with a student team, helping Monash students plan their studies
+- Developed [MonPlan](#monplan), Monash's service for study planning and online course advice
-- Launched [MonPlan](https://monplan.apps.monash.edu/) as the University's course planning service in October 2018
+- Engaged with and presented to faculties and departments across Monash to introduce and launch MonPlan in 2018
-- Worked in partnership with the Research Performance unit on a cloud-based application to manage research reporting
+- Partnered with the Research unit on placement to bring their reporting apps to the cloud

 <div class="left-right-divide">
   <p>